 I like baseball.
-Now that I’m not in St. Louis or married to a St. Louis fan, I’m not really as into it as I used to be, but I’m absolutely still a baseball person.
-Seriously, after that Game 7, I dare you to tell me that baseball is boring to watch.
+Now that I’m not in St. Louis or married to a St. Louis fan, I am not really as into it as I used to be, but I’m absolutely still a baseball person.
+Seriously, after Wednesday night’s game, I dare you to tell me that baseball is boring to watch.

 But having grown up in a town without a home baseball team, I now have the luxury of pulling for whomever I want.
-I still root for the Cardinals and despise the Yankees as a general rule, but with neither of them in the Series and the Cubs poised to break a 108-year curse, it was an easy choice.
-Having seen what a Saints win did for this city, I can’t not be thrilled for Cubs fans – and especially thrilled for Alex.
+I still root for the Cardinals and despise the Yankees as a general rule, but with neither of them in the Series and the Cubs poised to break an 108-year curse, it was an easy choice.
+(My St. Louis friends, who hate the Cubs the way we hate the Falcons, do not see it this way.)
+Having seen what a Saints win did for this city, I can’t not be thrilled for Cubs fan right now.

 Alex and I met just a month or so after Sept.
 11 — I was 21; he was 20 — on a trip with mutual friends to Six Flags to ride roller coasters.
 We rode together in the backseat of my friend Chase’s car from Columbia to St. Louis, and to be honest, he actually annoyed the crap out of me for those two hours.
 He talked about jazz in what I thought was an obnoxiously pretentious way.
 He talked about improv comedy, which I can’t stand because it gives me vicarious anxiety.
 He talked a lot about the Cubs, and I really didn’t care about the Cubs.